 When the modules, self-study and record of academic work analysis, and proficiency assessments are complete, you are eligible to attend PEVC Simulated Visit Training!
-Learn what to expect at PEVC Simulated Visit Training, review connectivity and system requirements, and find information technology support documents.
+Learn what to expect at PEVC Simulated Visit Training and review important information on ABET's travel and expense policies.